kfx0/pyTorXy/README.md

 # PyTorXy
-Python base Tor and Privoxy GUI
+Python base Tor and Privoxy GUI for Ubuntu

 This Python App will help new users of Ubuntu to use tor and privoxy easily in a simple way.